 An I-9 form is required of all full-time and part-time employees.
 Any person you pay through traditional payroll methods should fill out the form, including salaried employees, hourly employees, temporary employees (except those hired through a temp agency), and seasonal employees.

-If you rehire a former employee within three years of their original hire date, and you have retained their original I-9 form, you do not need to have them complete a new I-9 form.
-However, if you rehire an employee three years or more after their original hire date, then yes, you need to have them complete a new I-9 form.
+If you rehire a former employee within three years of their original hire date, their ID verifying US work authorization has not expired, and you have retained their original I-9 form, you do not need to have them complete a new I-9 form.
+Instead, you must complete Supplement B – Reverification and Rehire to note their rehire start date and attach it to their original I-9 form.